micahbeech/restartRouter/README.md

 The bulk of the app is in [routerReset.py](Contents/routerReset.py), but I wrapped it in a Mac App so I could run it automatically.

-The way the script is written it will only run on my laptop, but it the idea is simple and it wouldn't take much work to make it work on your computer! :computer:
+The script makes use of the UI for my router, so it likely wouldn't work for a different internet setup.
+However, the idea is simple and it wouldn't take much work to personalize it! :computer: